 These IWC Scientific Committee papers tend to be cited and summarized in the Journal of Cetacean Research and Management, but the Journal does not publish the full-text of the papers.
 For information about accessing the papers, contact:

 NOAA Photo Library - how to creditMost images in the NOAA Photo Library are in the public domain and cannot be copyrighted.
 You have permission to use any images that are not identified as copyrighted.
 Please credit the National Oceanic and Atmospheric Administration (NOAA) Central Library and the photographer, if identified.

 The About the Images page explains this restriction, and how to download images.

-A source of motion picture and video footage, including selections from NOAA, is:
+Another source of motion picture and video footage from NOAA, is:

 NOAA General Information

 NOAA-wide Frequently Asked Questions (FAQs) - This page features links to the Frequently Asked Questions (FAQs) pages of NOAA's various offices and programs, addressing their various subject areas and operations.
 They are categorized by NOAA topic, and include information identifying the office or program which produced the FAQ information.

 NOAA History web site Stories and Tales of the Fisheries Service area